You just need to download and start the app.

 This is the converted revenue for each currency you are mining.
 Be aware: this is just a calculated number.
 It will change with the exchange rate, difficulty and hashrate.
 If the number ist going up or down, this does not necessarily mean, that your systems hashing power is changing; it is maybe just the exchange rate.
-If you want to know more about your mining devices, enable expert mode in the settings.

 Progress to payout:

 This bar shows your progress to the minimum payout.
 If it went down, do not worry, probably you have received a payment!
 If the bar is filled, keep mining, it will increase your payment.

 This number shows you the amount of coins stored on the blockchain, like a balance.
 Those coins are yours and stored in your Wallet-Address.
 When you click on the icon, you can see your public-Address.
 Remember: you need your private key to spend them.
 Now you can use them for whatever you want.

 There are a few Crypto-Currencies, which only display your income, not your spending (e.g. Monero).

 All your wallets:

 This value is just the sum of all you Wallet-Addresses through all currencies.
 It is reliant to the exchange rate and may change, although you did not make any transaction.

 For more detailed information press ‚i‘ when running myMiner.

 - You get your Coins directly from your pool